coltorapps/builder/apps/docs/src/app/docs/api/create-attribute/page.md

     description: API Reference of createAttribute.
 ---

-This method creates an attribute definition that can be subsequently referenced in multiple entities' definitions.
+This function creates an attribute definition that can be subsequently referenced in multiple entities' definitions.

 By an attribute definition, we simply mean an object with specific properties.
-The method itself serves primarily as a type safety helper and doesn't perform any underlying logic.
+The function itself serves primarily as a type safety helper and doesn't perform any underlying logic.

 ## Reference